Rime (video game): Reception

-Rime received generally favorable reviews, according to review aggregator Metacritic.
+Rime received generally favorable reviews, according to review aggregator website Metacritic.

 GameSpot awarded the game a score of 6 out of 10, saying "Although Rime looks and sounds gorgeous, its visual splendor is locked behind frustrating, shallow puzzles and an incomprehensible story, meaning you spend more time figuring out where to go than taking in the world around you."

 Marty Sliva of IGN described the game as "Beautiful but shallow" and said that "On the surface, Rime is a gorgeous, melancholy adventure of a lone wanderer in the similar fashion as memorable games like Ico, Journey, or The Witness.
 But just under that layer of beautiful art, mysterious locations, and wonderful music, is a game with very few new ideas.
 Instead, almost all of its puzzles are shallow and ultimately uninteresting versions of things we've seen and done in other, better games."
 Sliva awarded it a score of 6.5 out of 10.

 Eurogamer ranked the game 19th on their list of the "Top 50 Games of 2017".
-The game was nominated for "Best Puzzle Game" at IGN's Best of 2017 Awards.
+The game was nominated for "Best Puzzle Game" at IGNs Best of 2017 Awards.